The Lying Days

 The Lying Days is the debut novel of Nobel winning South African novelist, Nadine Gordimer.
 It was published in 1953 in London by Victor Gollancz and New York by Simon & Schuster.
 It is Gordimer's third published book, following two collections of short stories, Face to Face (1949), and The Soft Voice of the Serpent (1952).
-The novel is semi-autobiographical, with the main character coming from a small mining town in Africa similar to Gordimer's own childhood.
+The novel is semi-autobiographical, with the main character coming from a small mining town in Africa similar to Gordimer's own childhood in Springs.
 The novel is also a bildungsroman "about waking up from the naivete of a small colonial town."